sbrisard/pw85/sphinx/c_api.rst

 		in-place with the coefficients of the quadratic form.

-.. c:function:: double pw85__det_sym(double a0, double a1, double a2, double a3, double a4, double a5)

-		Return the determinant of a 3×3, symmetric matrix.

 .. c:function:: void pw85__axpby(size_t n, double a, double* x, double b, double* y, double* out)

 		Compute the linear combination of two vectors.